Koppeltaal/Koppeltaal-Documentation/README.md

 # Koppeltaal Documention Repository

+_This repository is very much work in progress and might not even be the definite solution._

 This repository collects and publishes the technical documentation for the Koppeltaal message format, resource definitions, extensions and Koppeltaal Server features and interactions.